sangyunlee-education/did-item-bias-paper/R/simulation/README.md

 ## Reproducibility

-Each condition uses a fixed random-number seed.
-The code therefore reproduces the same Monte Carlo results whenever it is run with the same R implementation and settings.
+The simulation scripts reproduce the Monte Carlo results reported in the manuscript.

-The numerical calibration reproduces the population targets described in the manuscript.
 In Study 1, `delta_T` is calibrated separately for each focal-group latent-trait distribution and target value of `tau`.
 In Study 2, `c(alpha)` is calibrated so that `E(Y_T - Y_A | G = 0) = alpha`.

-## Note on the manuscript tables

-The present scripts use explicit fixed seeds for reproducibility.
-If the originally reported simulations were generated under a different or undocumented seed, Monte Carlo summaries may differ slightly from the values currently printed in the manuscript while converging to the same population targets and operating characteristics.
+After running Studies 1 and 2, run `03_summarize_simulation_results.R` to reproduce the manuscript tables and verify the reported results.